 - Video native upload and easy embed options

 - Independent scrolling sidebars

 ECHO will appear twice yearly.
 Topics will remain open for further submission for as long as they remain relevant.
 Readers are invited to submit comment on articles or response pieces.

 Initial issues will address technological concepts that have wide currency in contemporary discourse: digital archive, network, feedback, simulation.
-The next issue – Networks, edited by Juan Parra Cancino – will appear in Spring 2021.
+The next issue – Networks, edited by Juan Parra Cancino – will appear in Summer 2021.